Ithonidae: Description and ecology

 Ithonidae are typically medium to large-sized neuropterans.
 P. S. Welch conducted research in 1914 on "Polystoechotidae" larvae resulting in the conclusion that the larvae were carnivorous.
 The larvae live a subterranean life.
-The first instar stage for modern larvae is grub-like, resembling those of scarabdeiform beetles.
+The first instar stage for modern larvae is grub-like, resembling those of scarabaeiform beetles.
 Robert J. Tillyard first described the larvae of Ithone fusca in 1922, noting the unusual grub-like shape, similar to fruit-chafers and June beetles, as unique among Neuroptera species.
 The odd larval shape of Ithionidae larvae has been, and continues to be, a subject of interest among entomologists.
 Tillyard suggested the larvae to be carnivorous, preying upon Scarabaeidae larvae, attacking with the large mandibles and "sucking them dry".
 Further study by Faulkner in 1990 has shown the immature Ithonidae to be phytophagous, a condition unique among neuropterans.
 The adults of at least some ithonids are carnivorous.
 Mass emergences have been recorded from the genera Oliarces and Ithone, usually associated with seasonal rains.